bluehalo/phx-tools/packages/sof-scope-checker/README.md

 )
 ```

-See [sof-scope-checker tests](./index.test.js) for more usage examples.
+See [sof-scope-checker tests](https://github.com/Asymmetrik/phx-tools/blob/master/packages/sof-scope-checker/index.test.js) for more usage examples.

+NOTE: The error returned is an extension of the native JS error.
+It adds a type property to the error which can have a value of 'internal' representing a misconfiguration, or 'forbidden' representing a case where the scopes are not sufficient.

 ## Arguments

-`@asymmetrik/sof-scope-checker tests` exports a single function which takes three arguments.
+`@asymmetrik/sof-scope-checker` exports a single function which takes three arguments.

 #### `name`
 Name of the resource or patient.